Irregular triads in 3-uniform hypergraphs: Notions of quasirandomness for graphs and hypergraphs

 Proposition \ref{prop:qrsame} shows that Definition \ref{def:error} could be equivalently formulated with any of these three notions of quasirandomenss.

-In order to apply a hyerpgraph regularity lemma, one needs a corresponding counting lemma.
+In order to apply a hypergraph regularity lemma, one needs a corresponding counting lemma.
 Theorem \ref{thm:countingHG} was first proven by Gowers in \cite{Gowers.20063gk} for $\dev_{2,3}$, but we state it in terms of $\disc_{2,3}$ (via Proposition \ref{prop:qrsame}).

 \begin{theorem}[Counting lemma for regular 3-graphs] For all $t\in \mathbb{N}$ and $\xi$, $d_3>0$, there exists $\delta_3>0$ such that for every $d_2>0$, there exists $\delta_2>0$ and $n_0\in \N$ such that the following holds.